julianperrott/Blog/blog/content/post/WarcraftBot.md

 ## Allowing the bot to be configurable

 There are a number of core things that a bot controlled player needs to be able to do: follow a path, find a target, pull the target, fight the target, loot the corpse and return to your corpse if you die.
-Then there are other less defined tasks such as pressing a key to eat when the character isn't well-fed, these kinds of actions are ones the user needs to define.
+Then there are other less defined tasks such as pressing a key to eat when the character isn't well-fed, these other kinds of actions are ones the user needs to define.

-To allow for both types of tasks a Goal object was created, and each goal is made up of a sequence of one or more keys which can be pressed, these are the actions.
+To allow for both types of tasks a Goal object was created, with each goal made up of a sequence of one or more keys which can be pressed, these are the actions.
 The GOAP agent determines the highest priority goal and allows it to run until it completes or the goal decides to allow the agent to re-determine the highest priority goal.

 Each goal has a priority and a predefined set of conditions which must be met for it to be allowed to run.
 For example the combat goal requires that the player is in combat and has a target, this also has a list of "Key" objects which are also evaluated to determine which key to press and when.
 Each key object has a requirements list to determine if it can be pressed, a key definition to say what key to press and a cooldown in seconds.